 SeaStar Rock aims to engage with kids on climate change as part of Umbrella: Winter City Sounds.

-The SeaStar Rock show is ready to make musical waves at this year's Umbrella festival.
+The SeaStar Rock show is ready to make musical waves at this year's Umbrella: Winter City Sounds festival in Adelaide.

 With a focus on climate change, SeaStar Rock aims to teach kids from the ages of two to ten the importance of sustainability issues, the effects of climate change, and even the war on waste, through catchy songs, funky dancing, games, and a whole lot of fun.